Ddotsam/dota2-project/README.md

 # dota2-project
-The code and data for my Dota 2 match prediction models
+The code for my Dota 2 match prediction models.

+It includes the code used to gather the data, build the models, and select the models.